vassu-v/vassu-v/README.md

 ### 🔭 What I'm Doing

-🎓 High schooler exploring science, computation, and how systems connect
+🎓 Student exploring science, computation, and how systems connect
 ⚙️ Interested in neurotech, brain–computer interfaces, and creative AI systems
 💡 Building ideas — blending cognitive science and technology
 📚 Learning Python, computational modeling, and Life